mateeyas/process-sfdc-data-removal-requests/README.md

 ## Version History

+- 0.3

+  - Fixed the missing SFDC config parameter passing.
+  - Added ASCII art.
+  - Fixed emoji encoding issues.

-* 0.2
+- 0.2

-    * Added a simple user interface.
+  - Added a simple user interface.
-    * Improved the error handling.
+  - Improved the error handling.
-    * Fixed the missing SFDC client initialization in the deletion task when the other tasks are skipped.
+  - Fixed the missing SFDC client initialization in the deletion task when the other tasks are skipped.
-    * May contain bugs.
+  - May contain bugs.

-* 0.1
+- 0.1

-    * Initial release.
+  - Initial release.
-    * May contain bugs.
+  - May contain bugs.

 ## License